RDLtd/api/docs/restaurants/index.md

 * **Optional Parameters**

   * limit (integer) - the number records to return (max 100)
   * offset (integer) - record offset to allow multiple calls (default 0)
   * lat (float) - must be in decimal format ±d.ddddddd
   * lng (float) - must be in decimal format ±d.ddddddd
-* boundary (float) - incude only restaurants that are within a specified radius (km)
+  * boundary (float) - include only restaurants that are within a specified radius (km)
   * filter_field (string) - 'cuisine' / 'postcode' / 'county' (default 'cuisine')
   * filter_text (string) - text to filter by, can be a partial completion (e.g. 'OX' will search for all OX*) from the start of the text

 * **Notes**

   * The default order for a returned set of restaurants is by distance from lat, lng, ascending.
   * Distance is calculated as absolute 'as the crow flies', not as driving or walking distance.
   * If either lat or lng is absent, then the set is ordered by restaurant name and the full set is returned.
   * Boundary only operates if lat and lng have been supplied.
 If not, then if boundary is either 0 or absent, the full set will be returned.

 ---